Our Privacy and Credit Reporting Policy

 8. SECURITY AND STORAGE OF YOUR INFORMATION

 8.1 We store your information in a number of ways including physically (such as in paper form) or electronically with third party data storage providers.
-Your privacy and the security of your information is very important to us so where we store your information with third party providers, we will enter into contractual arrangements with those providers to ensure they take appropriate measures to protect your information.
+Your privacy and the security of your information is very important to us, so where we store your information with third party providers, we will enter into contractual arrangements with those providers to ensure they take appropriate measures to protect your information.
+By registering to use our service, you consent to your data being stored on a server that may be outside the European Union or the United Kingdom.

 8.2 We take appropriate steps to protect your personal and sensitive information held by us from misuse, interference, unauthorised access, modification, loss or disclosure.
 This includes during storage, collection, processing and transfer and destruction of the information.
 These steps include but are not limited to: